This article has links to products and services we love, which we may make commission from.

 The family-run Clachtoll Beach Campsite welcomes eco-friendly guests to their campsite close to the town of Lochinver.

-Facilities include electric hook-ups, toilet and shower facilities, hair straighteners points, dishwashing, laundry, eco-friendly toilet waste disposal, a vending machine with hot drinks, media charging lockers and WiFi!
+Facilities include electric hook-ups, toilet and shower facilities, hair straightener points, dishwashing, laundry, eco-friendly toilet waste disposal, a vending machine with hot drinks, media charging lockers and WiFi!

 5. Sango Sands

-You really feel like you are at the end of the world staying at this campsite on the North West.
+You feel like you are at the end of the world staying at this campsite in the North West.

-Sango Sands is open from April to the end of October and offers 58 electric hooks up points, hard standing and on the grass.
+Sango Sands is open from April to the end of October and offers 58 electric hook-up points, both hard standing and on the grass.

-Thurso Caravan and Campsite is a large campsite with individual plots, shared bathroom facilities and public picnic tables.
+Thurso Caravan and Campsite is a large campsite featuring individual plots, shared bathroom facilities and public picnic tables.

-The site has views of Orkney and nice pathway walk along the coast.
+The site has views of Orkney and a nice pathway walk along the coast.

-A very busy and friendly campsite in Inverness, Ardtower books up fast so reserve early.
+A bustling all-year-round campsite in Inverness, Ardtower books up fast, so reserve early.

 This site has shared shower and toilet facilities, a shop and a shared cleaning area.